jboegeholz/flaskurls/README.md

     return 'Hello World!'
 ```
 ## A sample setup with permissions
-When adding a role to a route endpoint mapping your project is
+When adding a role to a route endpoint mapping your project has to use flask_login

 ## Components
 A component is a subfolder which contains at least an urls.py and an views.py